 If you thought Niagara Falls was just a summertime destination, think again.
-Every year for the past 37 years the Ontario Power Generation has been lighting up Niagara with the Winter Festival of Lights.
-Featuring 8km of lighting displays in the Niagara Parks, Dufferin Islands, and the surrounding tourist areas – this is Canada’s largest illumination festival!
+Every year for the past 39 years the Ontario Power Generation has been lighting up Niagara with the Winter Festival of Lights.
+Featuring amazing lighting displays in the Niagara Parks, Dufferin Islands, and the surrounding tourist areas – this is Canada’s largest illumination festival!
 Entry to the event is free but donations can be made to support of the festival.

-Get yourself to Parliament Hill to catch the winter lightscapes multimedia show that’ll be projected onto Parliament Hill’s Centre Block from December 4, 2019 until January 7, 2020.
-The 13-minute loop is inspired by Canada’s nature, climate, and culture and will run 5:30 p.m. to 11:00 p.m.
-In addition to the multimedia show, head to nearby Confederation Park to experience the 34th edition of Christmas Lights Across Canada on December 4 for the illumination ceremony for free Beavertails, too!
+Get yourself to Parliament Hill to catch the winter lightscapes multimedia show that’ll be projected onto Parliament Hill’s Centre Block from December 8th, 2021 until January 7, 2022.
+The 15-minute loop is inspired by Canada’s nature, climate, and culture.
+In addition to the multimedia show, head to nearby Confederation Park to experience the 34th edition of Christmas Lights Across Canada on December 8 for the illumination ceremony for free Beavertails, too!

-Toronto’s most famous Christmas market in the Distillery District has some of the best light displays in the city!
-Framed by historic buildings, the market isn’t only stunning but also boasts some of the most unique and fun holiday shopping with vendors, activities, and beer gardens.
+Toronto’s most famous Christmas market in the Distillery District is a touch different this year.
+It’s now called the Toronto Winter Village, but it still has some of the best light displays in the city!
+Framed by historic buildings, the village isn’t only stunning but also boasts some of the most unique and fun holiday shopping with vendors and yummy food.
 Stroll around sipping a hot chocolate while taking in all the lights, including the 50-foot Christmas tree.

 Take a short trip North just outside of Toronto to Newmarket to experience its Winter Wonderland without the hustle and bustle of the city.
-The festival kicks off on December 6 and is on until February 17, 2020.
+The festival is only on for a handful of days left which is December 17, 23, and 30!
 Along with spectacular lights, attendees can also enjoy free skating, free hot chocolate, photo ops, and even a DJ.

 Unlike many of the other festivals, the Gift of Lights in Kitchener is experienced entirely from the comfort of your car.
-This drive-thru event, on from November 16 until January 4 2020, takes you through two light tunnels and by hundreds of displays.
-The entry fee is $15 per car and for an enhanced experience you can tune into the Gift of Lights Radio 103.3 FM.
+This drive-thru event, from November 13 until January 9, 2022, takes you through two light tunnels and hundreds of displays.
+The entry fee is $25 per car and for an enhanced experience you can tune into the Gift of Lights Radio 103.3 FM.

 The Festival of Northern Lights in Owen Sound is a combination of classic rope lighting and painted displays with some newer interactive technologies as well.
 The over 300 displays can be viewed from a walking tour or if you’re looking to up the romance factor you can take a horse-drawn wagon.

-Experience all the magic of Casa Loma this December from the 15th until 30th.
+Experience all the magic of Casa Loma this December from the 15th until January 1st, 2022.
 The gardens will be lit up with enchanting light displays and feature an outdoor market and performances by the Casa Loma Holiday Orchestra.
-Toronto’s reigning superstar, Drake, attended last year and if its good enough for Drake it’s good enough for us.
+Toronto’s reigning superstar, Drake, attended last year, and if it’s good enough for Drake it’s good enough for us.

 Articles You May Be Interested In: